Oh, the wonderful world of non-verbal communication and proper body language.

-Showing others that you’re friendly and approachable is as easy as opening up your body when talking to someone.
+Showing others you’re friendly and approachable is as easy as opening up your body when talking to someone.
 Uncross your arms and legs, take your hands out of your pockets, and don’t be afraid to take up some space.
-This shows others that you’re confident and ready for a conversation.
+This shows others you’re confident and ready for a conversation.

-Crossed arms and closing your body toward others show that you are uncomfortable or upset.
+Crossed arms and closing your body toward others show you are uncomfortable or upset.
 If you see someone with a closed stance, it means they are probably not open to chat or to new ideas at the moment.
 These are the people you naturally try to avoid when you enter a room full of new people.

 When looking to ace a first impression, be conscious of opening your body.
 Move a little slower than normal and with a purpose.
 Don’t fidget with your hands or sway back and forth.
 Imagine standing on a newspaper.
 Every step and shuffle will make a loud crunching sound.

 Think Superman, not Sméagol.

 Have you ever watched an interview and noticed when both parties are perfectly in sync?